 If you look for the original article now, you won’t find it online.
 The website has been suspended and any concerns over the reported link between the vaccine and female fertility seem not to have made a dent in the global vaccination program.
 That might have been the end of the story were it not for social media, where fake news spreads fast.

 As well as fearing a potential impact on female fertility, some people have questioned whether the vaccine is safe during pregnancy, and many have reported unexpected changes in their menstrual cycle after getting their shots.
-So, what’s the truth about Covid vaccines and pregnancy, fertility, and periods and is it safe to get the vaccine, and to get boosted?
+So, what’s the truth about Covid-19 vaccines and pregnancy, fertility, and periods and is it safe to get the vaccine, and to get boosted?

 Covid vaccines and pregnancy—is there a risk?